Cannabis (drug)

-While cannabis plants have been grown since at least the 3rd millennium BCE, evidence suggests that it was being smoked for psychoactive effects at least 2,500 years ago in the Pamir Mountains, Asia.
+Cannabis plants have been grown since at least the 3rd millennium BCE and there is evidence of it being smoked for its psychoactive effects around 500 BCE in the Pamir Mountains, Central Asia.
 Since the 14th century, cannabis has been subject to legal restrictions.
 The possession, use, and cultivation of cannabis has been illegal in most countries since the 20th century.
 In 2013, Uruguay became the first country to legalize recreational use of cannabis.
-Other countries to do so are Canada, Georgia, Malta, Mexico, South Africa, and Thailand.
-In the U.S., the recreational use of cannabis is legalized in 21 states, 3 territories, and the District of Columbia, though the drug remains federally illegal.
+Other countries to do so are Canada, Georgia, Germany, Luxembourg, Malta, South Africa, and Thailand.
+In the U.S., the recreational use of cannabis is legalized in 24 states, 3 territories, and the District of Columbia, though the drug remains federally illegal.
 In Australia, it is legalized only in the Australian Capital Territory.

+Etymology

+The origins of Cannabis are linked to a Scythian word.
+The ancient Greeks may have learned of the use of cannabis, which they called κάνναβις, by observing Scythian funerals, during which cannabis was consumed.
+In Akkadian, cannabis was known as qunubu (𐎯𐎫𐎠𐎭𐏂).
+The word was adopted in to the Hebrew as qaneh bosem (קָנֶה בֹּשׂם).

+The Latin term cannabis derived from Greek evolved into Proto-Germanic *xan(a)paz, yielding various Germanic forms (Old Norse hampr, Old English hænep, Old Saxon hanup, Old High German hanaf) and ultimately modern British English "hemp."

 Uses

 Medical

-Medical cannabis, or medical marijuana, refers to the use of cannabis to treat disease or improve symptoms; however, there is no single agreed-upon definition (e.g., cannabinoids derived from cannabis and synthetic cannabinoids are also used).
+Medical cannabis, or medical marijuana, refers to the use of herbal cannabis or its preparations to treat disease or improve symptoms.
+There is no single agreed-upon definition (e.g., cannabinoids derived from cannabis and synthetic cannabinoid analogs are also used).
 The rigorous scientific study of cannabis as a medicine has been hampered by production restrictions and by the fact that it is classified as an illegal drug by many governments.

+Overall, there is mixed evidence on the benefits of cannabis-based medicines, frequent mild adverse effects, and generally low-to-moderate quality of evidence.

-There is limited evidence suggesting cannabis can be used to reduce nausea and vomiting during chemotherapy, to improve appetite in people with HIV/AIDS, or to treat chronic pain and muscle spasms.
-Its use for other medical applications is insufficient for drawing conclusions about safety or efficacy.
+There is some evidence suggesting cannabis can be used to reduce nausea and vomiting during chemotherapy, to improve appetite in people with HIV/AIDS, or to treat chronic pain and muscle spasms.
+Evidence for its use for other medical applications is insufficient for drawing conclusions about safety or efficacy.
 There is evidence supporting the use of cannabis or its derivatives in the treatment of chemotherapy-induced nausea and vomiting, neuropathic pain, and multiple sclerosis.
 Lower levels of evidence support its use for AIDS wasting syndrome, epilepsy, rheumatoid arthritis, and glaucoma.

-So far, the medical use of cannabis is legal only in a limited number of territories, including Canada, Belgium, Australia, the Netherlands, New Zealand, Spain, and many U.S. states.
+The medical use of cannabis is legal only in a limited number of territories, including Canada, Belgium, Australia, the Netherlands, New Zealand, Spain, and many U.S. states.
 This usage generally requires a prescription, and distribution is usually done within a framework defined by local laws.